Introduction: Reverse Diabetes Diet Plan

 For more details about these 5 foods, refer to the 5 Super Foods web page.

-The 5 "Dead" Foods That Prevent Reversing Type 2 Diabetes
+The 5 "Dead" Foods of the Reverse Type 2 Diabetes Diet Plan

 Here is the second diagram that I created to show diabetics and others who attended my talks and lectures what are the key foods to avoid, especially if they wanted to reverse their diabetes and get off the meds:

-These 5 foods contain harmful chemicals and toxins that help to trigger diseases like Type 2 diabetes, heart disease and cancer.
+These 5 foods contain harmful chemicals and toxins that help to trigger diseases like Type 2 diabetes, Type 3 diabetes (Alzheimer's),heart disease and cancer.
 In addition, these 5 foods lack the key nutrients that diabetics need in order to control their blood sugar and reverse their diabetes.

 For more details about these 5 foods, refer to the 5 Dead Foods web page.

-The Plate Method: Reverse Diabetes Super Meal Plate for Diets and Meal Plans
+The Plate Method: Reverse Diabetes Diet Plan and Super Meal Plate

 Meal planning should not be difficult, frustrating, boring or time-consuming.
-And, meal planning should definitely not be ineffective!
+And, meal planning should definitely help to reverse diabetes with diet!

 If you're spending a lot of time trying to figure out what to eat and what not to eat, then, you need some type of easy-to-use guideline that makes it easy to design and prepare diabetic-friendly meals.

-So, as part of my Reverse Diabetes Diet, I designed what I called the "Reverse Diabetes Superior Nutritional Meal Plate" or "Super Meal Plate" for short.
+So, as part of my Reverse Diabetes Diet Plan, I designed what I called the "Reverse Diabetes Plan with Superior Nutritional Meal Plate" or "Super Meal Plate" for short.

 FYI: Several years later, the U.S. Dept. of Agriculture, nutritional organizations and other government agencies replaced the Food Pyramid with the Plate Method (around 2011).